Typosquatting_vs_Copycat_Packages

 Copycat Packages

 Copycat packages involve creating malicious packages that imitate popular and legitimate ones.
-This imitation can go beyond slight misspellings and may include similar names, descriptions, documentation, and functionality to make the malicious package appear legitimate and trustworthy.
+In particular, this imitation can go beyond slight misspellings and may also include similar names, descriptions, documentation, and functionality to make the malicious package appear legitimate and trustworthy.

 Example: